idusty13/Dusty-to-do-list/README.md

 # Dusty's To-Do List

-A simple, elegant, and responsive to-do list application built with HTML, CSS, and JavaScript.
+A simple, elegant, and responsive to-do list application built with a single HTML file that includes embedded CSS and JavaScript.

 ## Features